Wikimedia-Sverige/scripts/README.md

   * extension_documentation.py - *generates wikitext strings to use on extension pages on the [MediaWiki-wiki](https://www.mediawiki.org).*
   * wikimania_program_list.py - *generate wikitext for program list used for Wikimania 2019.*
 * fortnox.user.js - *Greasemonkey script for displaying project names in Fortnox.*
+* phabricator-compact-workboard.user.css - *Stylus CSS for removing the side menu in Phabricator workboards.*
 * phabricator-floating-top-bar.user.css - *Stylus CSS for floating top bar in Phabricator.*

-When adding a script, also add it to the list with a short description.
+When adding a script, also add it to this list with a short description.